dperl-sol/dperl-sol/README.md

-I am a postdoc at synchrotron SOLEIL working on serial crystallography for materials samples.
+I was a postdoc at synchrotron SOLEIL working on serial crystallography for materials samples.
+Here are some scripts which might be useful to future workers on this project, or anyone who wants to scavenge snippets of code for manipulating x-ray crystallography data.